juliawiggeshoff/AugusMake/README.md

 # Cluster execution

-Tailored to work with the SGE job scheduler from the HPC cluster from the Museum Koenig in Bonn.
+Tailored to work with a SGE job scheduler.
 Modify as needed.
+See [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executing/cluster.html) for help.

 Example of command for cluster execution: